NorDiaChange: Diachronic Semantic Change Dataset for Norwegian: Meaning change in the Norwegian language of the 20th century

 \paragraph{Mus} Interestingly, this word lost the sense of \eng{computer mouse} in the later period, according to our usage graphs.
 This is the reason why it was judged as \eng{questionable}.
 The only sense present in the later time period is that of the animal.
 However, if we look at the compound \norex{datamus} \eng{computer mouse}, we see that the sense appears in 1990 and becomes more frequent (see figure~\ref{fig:datamus}).
 This strengthens the annotators belief that the loss of the \eng{computer mouse} sense might be due to data sampling error.

 \paragraph{Spill} Somewhat surprisingly, this word did only show a small degree of graded change.
 Both time periods are dominated by the general sense \eng{game}, and its change is mostly due to the loss of earlier senses.
-However, if we look at the frequency of the compound noun \norex{dataspill} \eng{computer game} in the NB N-gram service, we see that although there are a few instances between 1960 and 1980, it is not until the late 1980's that the word becomes more frequent, and it is much more frequent after the 1990's than before.
+However, if we look at the frequency of the compound noun \norex{dataspill} \eng{computer game} in the NB N-gram service, we see that although there are a few instances between 1960 and 1980, it is not until the late 1980's that the word becomes more frequent, and it is much more frequent after the 1990's than before. \paragraph{Fane} \eng{banner, plume} is a good example of how the recent year's digital changes have affected word senses.
+The word has two senses in the earlier period: \eng{banner} and \eng{plume of smoke}.
+In the newer period, the \eng{banner} sense prevails, although it seems like its use is somewhat more metaphorical, and in addition we can see the new sense \eng{(website) banner}.